-Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the head teacher/unit managers will follow up with the student in accordance with this policy.
+Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the Associate Principal/Unit Managers will follow up with the student in accordance with this policy.

 Please refer to our safeguarding policy of procedures for dealing with allegations of abuse against a member of staff for more information on responding to allegations of abuse.
-The head teacher will also consider the pastoral needs of staff accused of misconduct.
+The Principal will also consider the pastoral needs of staff accused of misconduct.

-6 Serious Incidents of behaviour
+6. Serious Incidents of behaviour